Projective curves and weak second-order logic: Appendix

 It remains to establish that if $C$ has positive genus then $\Jac(C)$ is an algebraic group and it has non-torsion points which are $K$-rational.
 The former statement is \cite[Theorem A.8.1.1]{HS}.
 The latter is \cite[Theorem A in Appendix]{Rosen}. \end{proof}

-Note that if $K=\mathbb{C}$, or more generally if $K$ is uncountable, the fact that the Jacobian of a smooth curve $C$ of positive genus has non-torsion point follows for cardinality considerations, since the Jacobian has finite $n$-torsion for every $n$, and hence its torsion group is countable, see \cite[Theorem A.7.2.7]{HS}.
+Note that if $K=\mathbb{C}$, or more generally if $K$ is uncountable, the fact that the Jacobian of a smooth curve $C$ of positive genus has non-torsion points follows from cardinality considerations, since the Jacobian has finite $n$-torsion for every $n$, and hence its torsion group is countable, see \cite[Theorem A.7.2.7]{HS}.

 \begin{defn} Let $C \subseteq \mathbb{P}^2(K)$ be an irreducible projective plane curve.
 We say $C$ is \emph{prefactorial} if for every $P \in C$ there is a curve $D \subseteq \mathbb{P}^2(K)$ such that $C \cap D=\{P\}$. \end{defn}